 Program Sample Schedule

-> MPulse Theatre & Drama Academy Application is CLOSED for 2023.
+MPulse Theatre & Drama Academy Application will open on October 15, 2023.

-> Eligibility & Audition Requirements
+Eligibility & Audition Requirements

 The Theatre & Drama Academy is open to students entering grades 11 and 12 in the Fall of 2024.

 - Upload a video of the student performing a memorized monologue.